MarvinWank/vog/README.md

 ## Usage and subcommands

 After installing with composer, there is a plain php file in `vendor/bin/vog`, which can be called from the CLI.
-It has currently one subcommand.
-That generates the value objects, enums, sets and some marker interfaces according to your definition.
+It has multiple subcommands, which are as follows:

 #### generate